pankajrathore9599/Helium-Solana-MigrationCode/README.md

 - Claiming rewards for single or multiple entities.

 **Setup Environment**
 These scripts are written using TypeScript.
-Please set up your environment accordingly and update the `.env.ts` file with your credentials.
+Please set up your environment accordingly and update the `env.ts` file with your credentials.

 **Stay updated with the latest tech news!
 Subscribe to my YouTube channel!** https://www.youtube.com/@codeyourmoney/featured